 \subsection{$p$-adic proximity}

-\begin{lemma} Let $f':\CX'\rightarrow S'$ be a $G_{AO}$-admissible semiabelian scheme.
-Let $s\in C(\bar{\Q})$ be a CM point with field of coefficients $L_s$ defined as in \Cref{archirelationscm}.
+\begin{lemma} Let $f':\CX'\rightarrow S'$ be a $G_{AO}$-admissible\footnote{Here we follow the convention in \Cref{gaoadmremark} again.} semiabelian scheme satisfying the assumptions of \Cref{htboundred}.
+Let $s\in S(\bar{\Q})$ be a CM point with field of coefficients $L_s$ defined as in \Cref{archirelationscm}.
 Furthermore assume that there exists at least one singular coordinate for $S'$.

 Then if $v\in \Sigma_{L_s,f}$ is some finite place of $L_s$, the point $s$ is not $v$-adically close to $s_0$. \end{lemma} \begin{proof} Using \Cref{assumprionreduction}, the proof of Lemma $5.4$ in \cite{papaszp} shows that if $s$ was $v$-adically close to $s_0$ then the special fiber of the connected N\'eron model of $\CX_{s}\times _{K(s)}L_{s,v}$ would be the same as that of $\CX_{0}\times _{K}L_{s,v}$.